mikakallberg/cozycorner/README.md

 ## Key role of a Front-End developer
 - The key-role of a Front-End developer is to build a set of clean, user friendly and reusable resources/pages, that independent of one another can be reused, even in other projects, and updated without refreshing the whole page it's view on.
 #
+## Difference for the User when using React compaired to vanilla JavaScript
+- Since React JS is built up of components that are reusable on several "pages", it's more intuitive for the user.
+They don't have to learn to "drive the car" with each new page they visit on the platform, and the whole page doesn't reload which would paus the user flow.
+#
 ## Planning
 ### Initial plan
 #